fdac20/AppPermissions/README.md

 # AppPermissions
 ### Authors: Jonathan Bryan and Josh Herman

-This project aims to look at the permissions app require.
+This project aims to look at the permissions apps require.

 ## Data Format